 Have you ever been frustrated with disability services planning for yourself, a friend or a loved one?
-Did it seem like the process was focused more on the goals and needs of the planners than the person with the disability?
+Did the process seem more focused on the goals and needs of the planners than the person with the disability?
 Person-centered planning, or PCP, was developed to change that by giving people with disabilities and their families more control over services and the direction of their lives.

 What is person-centered planning?